• Skip to primary navigation

 How are spinach pancakes traditionally eaten?

-Many families buy these as ready-made from the store and kids love them as a snack.
+Many families buy these as ready-made from the store, and kids love them as a snack.
 Microwaved, plain with some sprinkled sugar on top.

-What is the difference between spinach pancakes and normal pancakes?
+Difference between spinach pancakes and regular pancakes?

 You can make these pancakes more American-style fluffy by adding 2 teaspoon of baking powder in the batter and a bit more flour.
 Don't leave the batter to rest since it is good to be fried more quickly if it has baking powder.